SHARK DIVING UK

 When is the best time of year to snorkel with Blue sharks?

-The best time generally is from early July through to mid October with August being the peak season but the over-riding factor is the weather.
+The prime time generally is from mid July through to mid October with late August being the peak season but the over-riding factor is the weather.
 The sharks are here at this time of year without question, it is just you need the right conditions to find them.
 Ideally it should be sunny with calm winds.
 We will make a weather check a few days before your booking.
 For availability click here.

 Why South West Cornwall?

 RIB Logan is a 7.2 metres (24 feet) rigid hull inflateable boat, which is the preferred option to use for snorkelling as it is easy to get in and out of.
 Pole camming and filming over the side at eye level without the rocking of a hard boat just makes sense!
 Also she is easy to position to get the correct light for photography.
 She is licensed to carry seven passengers plus skipper up to 20 miles from a safe haven, which is more than far enough.
 Although we can take out seven passengers four is recommended to swim with the sharks and the norm.
 We carry a full itinerary of safety equipment.